-The Role of Johnston Community Council
+The Role of Community Councils

 There are 2 tiers of Local Government covering the Johnston village area - Pembrokeshire County Council and Johnston Community Council.
 Councils are made up of individual Councillors, who are elected to serve the needs of their community.
 Community Councils represents the first tier of Local Government - the tier closest to local residents.